bcdasilv/code-style-mining/README.md

 authToken = "\<auth token\>"

-- The file path for the local storage of the file being parsed.
+- The file path for the local storage of the Java file being parsed.

-tempFilePath = "\<temp file path>\"
+tempJavaFilePath = "\<path>\"

+- The file path for the local storage of the JSONification of analysis.

+tempJSONFilePath = "\<path>\"

 - The :owner/:repo that is used in a GET through the GitHub API.